SOEN6441-L/SOEN6441/documentation/architecturaldesign.md

 # Project Architectural Design

-This document provides a comprehensive architectural overview of the project, to depict different aspects of the project.
+The final document provides a comprehensive architectural overview of the whole project, to depict different aspects .

 The Graph below is the modular organization diagram.